amzn/style-dictionary/examples/advanced/custom-transforms/README.md

 #### What to look at

-Open the `config.js` file and see how for each platform there is a `transformGroup` declaration.
+Open the `config.json` file and see how for each platform there is a `transformGroup` declaration.
 In this specific example, all the transformGroups applied to the platforms are custom.

-Now open a property file (eg. `colors/font/spacing.json`) to see how we have associated custom attributes to the properties, to be used later in the matchers functions.
+Now open a property file (eg. `colors|font|spacing.json`) to see how we have associated custom attributes to the properties, to be used later in the matcher functions.
 See also how the values are unitless, where the units are applied at build time accordingly to the destination platform.
 Compare the values in the input JSON files, and the values that appear in the files generated in `build`, and you will see where and how the transformations have been applied.

 Now open the `build.js` script and look at how these custom transforms/transformGroups are declared and registered via the `registerTransform` and `registerTransform` API methods.
 We have added as many comments as possible to make the code clear and show the interesting parts of it.